 The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
-However, staff and pupils need to be aware of the risks associated with sharing images and with posting digital images on the internet.
-Those images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
-There are many reported incidents of employers carrying out internet searches for information about potential and existing employees.
+However, staff and pupils need to be aware of the risks associated with publishing digital images on the internet.
+Such images may provide avenues for online-bullying to take place.
+Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
+It is common for employers to carry out internet searches for information about potential and existing employees.
 The school will inform and educate users about these risks and will implement policies to reduce the likelihood of the potential for harm:

-When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular they should recognise the risks attached to publishing their own images on the internet eg on social networking sites.

-- Staff are allowed to take digital/video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment and the personal equipment of staff should never be used. - Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Photographs published on the website, or elsewhere, that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website or shared with other parties. - Pupils' work can only be published with the permission of the pupil and parents or carers.
+- When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
+In particular, they should recognise the risks attached to publishing their own images on the internet eg on social networking sites. - Staff are allowed to take digital/video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment and the personal equipment of staff should never be used. - Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Photographs published on the website, or elsewhere, that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website, Facebook page or shared with other parties. - Pupils' work can only be published with the permission of the pupil and parents or carers.